Failback after failover

 Prerequisites if p4 failback cannot be used

-Ensure that the original commit or master server is:
+Ensure that the pre-failover master server (the original commit or master server) is:

 Reseeding the original commit or master server

-If p4 failback cannot be used, it is a best practice to reseed the original commit or master from the new commit or master before performing the Failback steps if p4 failback cannot be used.
+If p4 failback cannot be used, it is a best practice to reseed the pre-failover master server from the post-failover master before performing the Failback steps if p4 failback cannot be used.
 Consider the following:

-If the original commit or master did not participate in the failover ...
-If the original commit or master participated in the failover ...
+If the pre-failover master did not participate in the failover ...
+If the pre-failover master participated in the failover ...

-... the old commit or master's metadata might contain transactions that did not make it to the original standby at the time of failover.
+... the metadata of the pre-failover master server might contain transactions that did not make it to the pre-failover standby at the time of failover.
 Those transactions could reappear at failback.
-To avoid this possibility, reseed the original commit or master from the new commit or master before performing the failback steps. ... reseeding might not be necessary.
-However, if you have any doubts about metadata integrity, the safest option is to reseed the original commit or master from the new commit or master before performing the failback steps.
+To avoid this possibility, reseed the pre-failover master from the post-failover master before performing the failback steps. ... reseeding might not be necessary.
+However, if you have any doubts about metadata integrity, the safest option is to reseed the pre-failover master server from the post-failover master before performing the failback steps.

 Failback steps if p4 failback cannot be used

-1. Verify that the standby is pulling from new commit or master server by issuing p4 servers -J
+1. Verify that the standby is pulling from the master server by issuing p4 servers -J

 2. Check the result, which might be something like: